nealyoung/NYAlertViewController/README.md

 # NYAlertViewController

-Highly customizable replacement for UIAlertController/UIAlertView
+NYAlertViewController is a replacement for UIAlertController/UIAlertView with support for content views and UI customization.

 ![Example](https://github.com/nealyoung/NYAlertViewController/raw/master/header.png)